-Because the 1c-bind+let language does not require that all binders in its let form be distinct from one another, the binding forms specification must declare what happens when there is a conflict.
+Because the lc-bind+let language does not require that all binders in its let form be distinct from one another, the binding forms specification must declare what happens when there is a conflict.
 The shadow form specifies that duplicate binders will be shadowed by earlier binders in its list of arguments.
+(Of course, if we were interested in modelling Racket's let form, we'd want that term to be malformed syntax.)